Child and Adolescent Needs and Strengths (CANS)

 For more information about CANS certification: https://tcomconversations.org/TCOMtraining-faq/

 For more helpful information and/or the latest version of the curriculum, please visit the California Social Work Education Center (CalSWEC) website: https://calswec.berkeley.edu

 Questions regarding the CANS can be sent to the CANS Lead, Mechelle Robinson at firstname.lastname@example.org.

-There are three module/training types for CANS to focus on overview of CANS, case planning, and supervisor.
+There are three module/training types for CANS that focus on CANS overview, case planning, and supervisor training.

-Module C is a 1-day training module for supervisors to support child welfare social workers, mental health plan clinicians, and CFT facilitators in their use of the CANS in child welfare practice.
-For supervisors, there is a sequence in that they will take either Module A or Module B with their staff and will follow that with Module C, which focuses on supervision.
+- The CANS and Supervision (Module C) is a one-day training module for supervisors to support child welfare social workers, mental health plan clinicians, juvenile probation staff, and CFT facilitators in their use of the CANS in child welfare and mental health practice.
+Prerequisite: Module A or Module B.

 For child welfare social workers, mental health plan clinicians, and CFT facilitators these modules are not intended to be a sequence; participants take only one, depending on whether or not they will complete the CANS.
 The curriculum was developed with public funds and is intended for public use.